 We present our technique for a simple imperative programming language with iteration and recursion, threads, as well as dynamically-created locks and channels.
 For simplicity, we omit other heap-allocated objects because their treatment is orthogonal to the focus of this paper.
-However, our technique is compatible with permission-based program logics.
+However, our technique is compatible with permission-based program logics that handle them.

 A program consists of a sequence of method declarations and channel type declarations.
-A method declaration has the form where M is a unique method name and T is one of the following types: bool, int, lock, token, or a channel type.
-A is an assertion and S is a statement, see below.
-Like in the Chalice language [13], a channel type declaration has the form channel C(p: T) where A;
+A method declaration has the form where M is a unique method name and each T_i is one of the following types: bool, int, lock, token, or a channel type.
+A_i are assertions and S is a statement, see below.
+Like in the Chalice language [15], a channel type declaration has the form where C is a unique channel type name.
+Messages sent over such a channel are values of type T. The where clause specifies a channel invariant, that is, constraints on the messages; it also specifies the credits sent with each message.

+'''

-method M(p: T) returns (r: T)
+method M(p: T1) returns (r: T2)

-requires A;
+requires A1;

-ensures A;
+ensures A2;

 { S }

+'''